How to apply for a residence permit for studies at a university or university college.

 - a copy of the passport pages that clearly show your personal details and passport validity.
 If you have been granted permission to stay in countries other than your native country, please enclose a copy of the passport pages verifying this

-- a letter of acceptence showing that you have been admitted to full-time study
+- a letter of acceptence showing that you have been admitted to full-time study at a program or courses

 - a bank statement showing that you have your own funds to support yourself.
 The bank statement should be recent and in English, or